dti-motors/Public/Python API/README.md

 For the motion control of DTI motors in Closed-Loop mode, an additional daughter board is mounted on the driver PCB.
 Feedback from an external optical encoder is fed to the daughter board and used to close the loop.
-The position and speed of the motor can them be controlled through a set of serial commands that access pre-programmed motion control algorithms.
+The position and speed of the motor can then be controlled through a set of serial commands that access pre-programmed motion control algorithms.

 The algorithms are optimized on the specific dynamic characteristics of the